easternbay/training/email-filtering.md

 # Email filter
 A method that'll help you sort your emails.
+Assuming that you're using the aliyun mail system.

 ## Create a new folder
 Click the button of `Other folder` to create a new folder named `JIRA`.